cyrillkuettel/fresh-install/README.md

 # fresh-install
-A collection of scripts and snippets to set up a fresh GNU/Linux installation.
+An opinionated collection of scripts and documents I use for any new GNU/Linux installation.

-### vim theme installation
-copy the vimrc to ./etc/vim/vimrc.local
+It contains various configurations, installation instructions, dotfiles etc.